 First and foremost: Don’t bother with anything but extra virgin olive oil—other types of olive oil, like pure olive oil or light olive oil, won't have the flavor nuance you need for an interesting tasting.

-Within the EVOO category, there are three main flavor groups to consider: intense, medium, and delicate.
+Within the EVOO category, there are three main flavor groups to consider: intense or robust, medium, and delicate or mild.
 Opt for an olive oil from each category, plus a supermarket option, since these tend to be milder and may help you notice additional differences in flavor and quality.
-Not sure where to start?
-Try these:

 How To Taste Olive Oil